galsci/pysm/paper/paper.md

 The solution to these issues was to reimplement PySM from scratch focusing of these features:

-* Use `numba` [@numba] Just-In-Time compiler for Python to reduce memory overhead and optimize performance: the whole integration loop of a template map over the frequency response of an instrument is performed in a single pass in automatically multi-threaded compiled code
+* Use the `numba` [@numba] Just-In-Time compiler for Python to reduce memory overhead and optimize performance: the whole integration loop of a template map over the frequency response of an instrument is performed in a single pass in automatically compiled and multi-threaded Python code
-* The target is to support template maps at a resolution of 0.4 arcminutes (HEALPix $N_{side}=8192$), this is difficult on a single node, so we use `mpi4py` to coordinate execution of PySM 3 using MPI
+* The target is to support template maps at a resolution of 0.4 arcminutes (HEALPix $N_{side}=8192$), this is difficult on a single node, so we use `mpi4py` to coordinate execution of PySM 3 using MPI across multiple machines
 * When running over MPI we cannot smooth the maps with the instrument beam via `healpy`, we need rely on `libsharp` [@libsharp], a distributed implementation of spherical harmonics transforms
 * Input template maps are not included in the package, they are downloaded as needed and cached locally using the infrastructure provided by `astropy` [@astropy2013, @astropy2018]